Xertel/machine-problem-vending-machine/README.md

 # machine-problem-vending-machine
- An application with interface for computing change value from the inputted owed and money values
+ An application with interface for computing change value from the inputted owed and bill values

 # Vending Machine Application

 This project is a Vue 3 application that simulates a vending machine interface.
-The vending machine takes in items selected from a shop interface, calculates the total owed amount, accepts an inserted bill in Philippine currency, and displays the change to the user.
+The vending machine takes in costs of items selected from a shop interface, calculates the total owed amount or directly input the owed amount, accepts an inserted bill in Philippine currency, and displays the change to the user.

 ## Features